amasterenko/job4j_cams_aggregator/README.md

 It is necessary to write a program for collecting and aggregating cams data from several web services.

-URL for getting a list of available cams:
+The list of cams is available at the following URL:
 http://www.mocky.io/v2/5c51b9dd3400003252129fb5

 >[